operio-dev/operio-whitepaper/docs/02_market_problem.md

 ## The ERP Crisis: Legacy Systems in an AGI World

 The enterprise software landscape is experiencing its most significant disruption in decades.
-While artificial intelligence reshapes every industry, Enterprise Resource Planning (ERP) systems—the backbone of modern business operations—remain trapped in architectures designed for a pre-digital era.
+While artificial intelligence reshapes every industry, Enterprise Resource Planning (ERP) systems, the backbone of modern business operations, remain trapped in architectures designed for a pre-digital era.

 We are witnessing the death throes of an entire software paradigm.
-The systems that have powered global commerce for the past three decades are not just becoming obsolete—they are becoming active liabilities, constraining organizational intelligence and limiting competitive potential in ways that compound daily.
+The systems that have powered global commerce for the past three decades are not just becoming obsolete.
+They are becoming active liabilities, constraining organizational intelligence and limiting competitive potential in ways that compound daily.

 The global ERP market represents a massive $78.4 billion opportunity by 2026, growing at 10.2% CAGR.
 However, this growth masks a fundamental crisis: existing solutions are fundamentally incompatible with the AGI revolution transforming business operations.
-This isn't a technology refresh cycle—it's a complete architectural obsolescence event.
+This isn't a technology refresh cycle, it's a complete architectural obsolescence event.

 ### The Market Validation Reality: When $75 Million Speaks

-The AGI revolution in enterprise software isn't theoretical—it's happening now, with unprecedented investment velocity.
+The AGI revolution in enterprise software isn't theoretical, it's happening now, with unprecedented investment velocity.
 Manus AI's recent $75 million funding round led by Benchmark, achieving a $500 million valuation within months of launch, demonstrates that institutional investors recognize the massive opportunity in AGI-native business solutions.
 However, Manus targets general-purpose automation while enterprise operations require domain-specific intelligence, regulatory compliance, and industry-specific workflows that general solutions cannot address.

 This validation signal reveals two critical market dynamics: first, the investment community is actively seeking AGI-native enterprise solutions at scale; second, the current market lacks purpose-built solutions for complex business operations.
 While Manus proves market appetite for autonomous agents, Operio addresses the far larger opportunity of replacing the $78.4 billion ERP infrastructure with AGI-native alternatives specifically designed for enterprise complexity.